bhargavbhat/clitil/README.md

 ## CLI-TIL
-A Simple program that can show facts from a few online sources

-Currently for Linux Only
+A Simple program that can show facts from online sources.
+Something like `fortune` except this one fetches its quotes via JSON from websites.
+Currently for Linux Only.
+Requires a C++11 compiler.

 ### Building
 * Fetch dependencies (`json11`) by running `git submodule update --init`